Benefits of Wellbutrin – A Quick Reference Guide

 It has helped me profoundly during my own periods of bipolar depression.
 In particular, it has been the much needed “helping hand” that has pulled me out of a black hole several times now and made it possible to get out of bed, wash my hair, and go to work.
 Fortunately, this “boost” in motivation and energy was not accompanied by any mania.

-Are there benefits of Wellbutrin in relation to the most typical comorbid bipolar conditions?
-For example anxiety, substance abuse, impulsivity, and obesity?
+So are there benefits of Wellbutrin in relation to the most typical comorbid bipolar conditions (For example: anxiety, substance abuse, impulsivity, and obesity)?

 Wellbutrin should not be taken by anyone who CANNOT afford to lose more than 5% of their body weight.
 It MUST NOT be used by anyone with anorexia or bulimia.